ibm-cloud-docs/app-configuration/ac-feature-flags.md

 Feature roll outs can be coordinated by defining a start and end time and date.
 Also, choose a specific day on which a defined feature can be enabled or disabled.

-By default, the Feature flags pane displays the list of feature flags that are created in the current {{site.data.keyword.appconfig_short}} service instance along with **Name** of the feature flag, **Type** (boolean, numeric, string) of the feature flag, date of creation, last evaluated, segments that are targeted for the respective feature flag, and whether the feature is enabled or disabled (toggle switch).
+By default, the Feature flags pane displays the list of feature flags that are created in the current {{site.data.keyword.appconfig_short}} service instance along with **Name** of the feature flag, **Tags** associated, date of creation, last evaluated, segments that are targeted for the respective feature flag, and whether the feature is enabled or disabled (toggle switch).

 ![List of feature flags](images/ac-list-feature-flag.png "List of feature flags"){: caption="Figure 6.
 List of feature flags" caption-side="bottom"}